Resource Home | Downloads | Audition | Degree Programs

 In addition to general education classes:

-- We are happy to give transfer students credit for applied lessons taken at other institutions.
-However, we need to be sure that your knowledge and skills are on a par with the students who have gone through our applied sequence.
 Your entrance audition will determine your level of applied study, in order to prepare appropriate literature and to demonstrate the appropriate technique on your instrument for this audition, please visit your major instrument’s applied standards page.
 Transfer students wanting to enter into the 364 (junior) level of applied study must demonstrate a mastery of skills listed at the 264 (sophomore) level.
 Please contact the appropriate applied instructor on your instrument for more information.
+Transfer students placement in 164, 264, or 364 will be determined by the area faculty.

 Transfer student applied standards

-- We are happy to give transfer students credit for basic piano skills courses taken at other institutions.
+We are happy to give transfer students credit for basic piano skills courses taken at other institutions.
 However, we need to be sure that your knowledge and skills are on a par with the students who have gone through our piano class sequence.
-In order to receive credit for your basic piano skills, you will need to schedule an appointment to take the piano proficiency test with Dr. John Pickett, or you will need to complete our piano class sequence.
+In order to receive credit for your basic piano skills, you will need to schedule an appointment to take the piano proficiency test with a piano faculty member, or you will need to complete our piano class sequence.
 The following is a link to the piano proficiency test:

 Piano proficiency test